 Bonds with high coupons should have lower interest rates and those with lower coupons should have higher interest rates.

-Capital Appreciation Bonds (CABs) are zero coupon bonds, ie, they are bonds that pay interest only at maturity, ie, they are sold at a discount.
+Capital Appreciation Bonds (CABs), also called zero coupon bonds, are bonds that pay interest only at maturity.

-CABs have higher yields than bonds, and should because they have higher average lives, ie, are longer loans, but their yields are also generally higher than their computed theoretical yields.
+CABs have higher rates than coupon bearing bonds, as they should, because they have higher average lives, ie, are longer loans.
+However, CAB rates are generally higher than the theoretical rates they should have.

-Because they're so expensive, CABs aren't used unless absolutely necessary.
+Because their rates are so much higher than ordinary bonds, CABs aren't used unless absolutely necessary.

-CABs are used when issuers have steep revenue curves or revenue bottlenecks where regular current coupon bonds fail.
+CABs are used when issuers have steep revenue curves or revenue bottlenecks where ordinary current coupon bonds fail when coupon interest fills the bottleneck too soon.

 For example toll road authorities like TCA and OOCEA.